eupatheia/undergrad-thesis/README.md

     - weights of functions (i.e. probability of being chosen while iterating)
     - affine transform coefficients (all in range [-1,1])
     - color palette (among 12 possible)
+- [x] **03.14.23: Fractal Flames III**
+  - read Ch.
+2 of *Procedural Content Generation in Games*, ["The Search-based Approach"](https://link.springer.com/content/pdf/10.1007/978-3-319-42716-4_2.pdf)  (Togelius and Shaker, 2016)
+  - implemented mu+lambda evolutionary search on fractal flames using percentage of non-black pixels (nonzero counts) and 0.3 threshold for "interest"
+    - only symmetry 1 used in search to prevent objective function bias towards high symmetry to fill space
+    - search usually stops after 1 (or 2) generations with mu = 1 and lambda = 1, not much improvement over random generation
+  - restructured code to handle random and search options (see `flame.c`)

 ## Remaining Work Plan